 - Vegetarian or vegan diet: Cats are obligate carnivores which means they must consume meat to survive.

-- Large quantities of liver: A small amount of liver is fine for cats, but liver contains high levels of vitamin A which is a fat-soluble vitamin that is stored in the cat’s liver.
-Large quantities of liver can cause vitamin A toxicosis.
+- Large quantities of liver: A small amount of liver is fine for cats, but the liver contains high levels of vitamin A which is a fat-soluble vitamin, and large quantities can cause vitamin A toxicosis.

 - Tinned tuna: A small amount of tinned tuna is fine, but large quantities can cause steatitis or yellow fat disease, which is a painful condition characterised by inflammation of the fatty tissue.